linas/i370-bigfoot/docker/i370-bigfoot/scripts/README.md

 [Hercules 390 version 4](http://hercules-390.github.io/html/)

 It's not available on Debian, so its not installed here.

+There is also a version of Hercules from Paul Edwards, which includes a character-mode variant of the 3215 device.
+The patches for this device seem not to be included in either of the above.

 ### Documentation
 * The [SA22-7201-08.pdf](SA22-7201-08.pdf) is a copy of the Enterprise